Phase Space of Binary Black Holes from Gravitational Wave Observations to Unveil its Formation History: Finding Black Hole formation channels from the GWTC-3 Catalog

+In this study, we analyze the phase space of observed GW events using the GWTC-3 catalog \citep{KAGRA:2021duu}, along with the publicly available event GW230529 \citep{LIGOScientific:2024elc}.
+The compact object phase space is generally defined in an $N$-dimensional observable space, where each dimension corresponds to a measurable parameter inferred from GW observations.
+However, for this analysis, we restrict our focus to a three-dimensional subspace spanned by the chirp mass $\mathrm{M_c}$, the effective spin $\mathrm{\chi_{eff}}$, and the luminosity distance $\mathrm{D_L}$.

+We construct the observed phase space directly from the posterior probability distributions provided by gravitational-wave parameter estimation methods.
+Each GW event yields a posterior distribution \( P_{\text{GW}}(M_c, \chi_{\mathrm{eff}}, D_L) \), which encapsulates the measurement uncertainties and correlations among these parameters.
+These distributions are individually normalized to obtain the event-specific phase space density \( Z_i(M_c, \chi_{\mathrm{eff}}, D_L) \).
+By summing the normalized densities across all events, we form the cumulative observational phase space \( Z_{\text{total}}(M_c, \chi_{\mathrm{eff}}, D_L) \), which naturally incorporates measurement uncertainties and reflects the full statistical structure of the observed population.

-In this study, we focus on two key parameters that significantly influence the shape of the phase space trajectories for both PBHs and ABHs.
+To explore the theoretical trajectories corresponding to different formation channels, we focus on two key model parameters that significantly influence the shape of the phase space trajectories for both PBHs and ABHs.
 For PBHs, these parameters are the mass accretion rate index, $\mathrm{\dot{m}}$, and the initial mass, $\mathrm{M_{int}}$.
 In the case of ABHs, we consider three distinct formation channels: 1G BBHs, 2G BBHs, and BBHs forming in AGN disks.
-For 1G BBHs and those formed in AGN disks, we vary the spin parameter denoted by $\mathrm{n}$ and the mean of the Gaussian mass distribution denoted by $\mathrm{M_{mean}}$ (See \hyperref[sec:MassSpinABH]{Appendix B} for more details.).
-For 2G BBHs, we explore both the mean mass, $\mathrm{M_{mean}}$, and the mean spin parameter, $\mathrm{\chi_{mean}}$, as the spin distribution for 2G BBHs is assumed to follow a Gaussian distribution.
+For 1G BBHs and those formed in AGN disks, we vary the spin parameter denoted by $\mathrm{n}$ and the median of the Gaussian mass distribution denoted by $\mathrm{M_{median}}$.
+For 2G BBHs, we explore both the median mass, $\mathrm{M_{median}}$, and the median spin parameter, $\mathrm{\chi_{median}}$, as the spin distribution for 2G BBHs is assumed to follow a Gaussian distribution (See Section \ref{sec:MassSpinABH} for more details.).
 By systematically varying key parameters for each of the four cases: PBHs, 1G BBHs, 2G BBHs, and AGN disk BBHs we explore a wide range of the phase space.
-For 1G BBHs, we vary the mean mass ($M_{\mathrm{mean}}$) from 5 to 12 $\mathrm{M_{\odot}}$, for 2G BBHs from 15 to 30 $\mathrm{M_{\odot}}$, and for BBHs in AGN disks from 20 to 40 $\mathrm{M_{\odot}}$.
-The spin parameter ($n$) is varied from 0.6 to 1.5 for 1G BBHs, and from 0.5 to 1.5 for BBHs in AGN disks.
-We also vary the mean spin ($\chi_{\mathrm{mean}}$) from 0.30 to 0.70 for 2G BBHs.
-For PBHs, the initial mass ($M_{\mathrm{int}}$) ranges from $10^{-3}$ to 1 $\mathrm{M_{\odot}}$, and the accretion rate ($\dot{m}$) spans from 0 to 1, covering sub-Eddington to Eddington limits.
-We fix the spin evolution parameter $k$ for PBHs to 10, and for ABH spin cases, we set $\beta = 0.8$ and $\gamma = 0.04$ due to their minimal impact on trajectories.
-This broad parameter space serves as a prior in the likelihood analysis, enabling the generation of diverse phase space trajectories.